robotsorcerer/robotsorcerer.github.io/about.md

 ### Random Facts

 + I am a member of North Texas Drone Users Group.
-We fly our drones, micro-UAVs, and mini-planes around the DFW area every Saturday just to disturb the peace of quiet, boring citizens.
+We fly our drones, micro-UAVs, and mini-planes around the DFW area every Saturday just to disturb the peace and quiet of boring citizens.

 + I am a co-owner of the Linux, OpenStack, and Unix Networking video tutorials on [this](https://www.youtube.com/channel/UC-0PMn0rKV_ZOHF-qX6N3fQ/videos) youtube page.